tldr-pages/tldr/pages/common/fastmod.md

 `fastmod -F {{match}} {{replacement}} -e {{json,js}}`

-- Replace all with non-regex string and without confirmation:
+- Replace all with non-regex string and without prompt for a confirmation:

 `fastmod --accept-all -F {{match}} {{replacement}}`